Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

         @property
         def done(self):
-            # provide condition to stop the loop
+            """Provide a condition to stop the loop."""

         def advance(self):
+            """
-            # access your dataloader/s in whatever way you want
+            Access your dataloader/s in whatever way you want.
-            # do your fancy optimization things
+            Do your fancy optimization things.
-            # call the lightning module methods at your leisure
+            Call the LightningModule methods at your leisure.
+            """

 Finally, attach it into the :class:`~pytorch_lightning.trainer.trainer.Trainer`: